About

 Photo by Riley Skelton.

 San’s work examines queer crip (or ‘qrip’, spelled with a q) audiences and languages, anti-eugenics, political mourning, and archive.
-For over 25 years, San has reveled in exciting cross-media collaboration and formal experimentation, working extensively in Tkaronto, Edinburgh, Glasgow, the UK, Turtle Island and Europe.
+For over 25 years, San has reveled in exciting cross-media collaboration and formal experimentation, working extensively in Tkaronto, Edinburgh and Glasgow, as well throughout Turtle Island, the UK and Europe.

 Recent Work

-San has an essay “A Manifesto of Manifestos” in the Winter 2024 issue of Wordgathering, and a poem on The Passion Project Mixtape.
-Earlier this year, San collaborated with Emilia Beatriz and Etzali Hernández on a poetic audio commission for Rhubaba Gallery, Grief Offerings: (End of) Life Wishes.
+San collaborated with Emilia Beatriz and Etzali Hernández on a poetic podcast commissioned by Edinburgh’s Rhubaba Gallery, Grief Offerings: (End of) Life Wishes.

 An outdoor reading on a ramped concrete sculpture in front of grass and concrete graving docks.
 Left is San Alland, wearing jeans, a black shirt and jacket, red boots and a grey cap, holding a copy of the book Stairs and Whispers.
 San is seated on the ramp in front of a mic.
 To their right is Bea Webster, seated a metre away further up the ramp.
 Bea is using BSL and is behind a small amplifier.
 San and Bea look at each other.
 San is white and Bea is Scottish-Thai with long dark hair.
 A red polka dot facemask hangs from the mic stand.
 Captions read "I am your audience.
 Remember me, I am yours."